Speech Therapy, Language Therapy, Reading Intervention & Enrichment

-We provide expert help, evaluation and consultation in every area of the Communication Continuum: Speech, Language and Literacy: Reading Intervention and Enrichment for all ages, Pre-K through adult; Speech and Language Therapy for all ages (0 to adult), all areas.
+We provide expert help, evaluation and consultation in every area of the Communication Continuum: Speech, Language and Literacy: Reading Intervention and Reading Enrichment for all ages, Pre-K through adult.
+Speech Therapy and Language Therapy for all ages (0 to adult), all areas.
+We treat developmental speech and language disorders, expressive and receptive language disorders, muscle coordination issues, oral motor problems, articulation, stuttering, as well as less common issues.
+We provide help with phonics, phonemic awareness, reading comprehension, reading fluency, vocabulary, and the underlying speech and language issues that may be contributing to problems encountered with reading, spelling, and writing.
+We utilize our in-house reading software, which we provide and strongly recommend for home use.
 Most of the people we help have been referred to us by their friends, doctors, or teachers.
 Please look around our website, and see what we may be able to offer you.

 It's clearly an attempt to communicate.
 We are now forming sounds one by one in single and multi-syllabic "words."
 We speak "true" words interspersed with nonsense words.